pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 After current region peer has applied to latest committed index, it's available to check table locks(like TiKV does) and try to resolve them.

 Epoch(`version`, `conf version`) is one of important properties to present region meta changing.
-Latest `GC Safe Point` should always be smaller than start-ts of transaction read.
+Latest `GC Safepoint` should always be smaller than start-ts of transaction read.
 Both of them shall be double checked even after getting immutable snapshot information from storage.

 The logic about **Resolve Lock** is complex.